sc0ttj/tldr-react/README.md

 }
 ```

-Remember: `setState()` is async!
+### Remember: setState() is asyncronous!

-To ensure state was updated, and that do do stuff only _after_ it was updated,
+To ensure that you do stuff only _after_ it `setState()` has finished updating
-use an anonymous callback, and do stuff in there.
+the component state, use an anonymous callback, and do stuff in there:

 ```javascript
 someFunc = () => {